-Government: Provides subsidies for persons who would not otherwise qualify and provides tax incentives for selfemployed persons.
+Government: Provides subsidies for persons who would not otherwise qualify.

 Cash sickness benefits: No statutory benefits are provided.
 (Under employment law, the employer is required to pay monthly cash sickness benefits to employees.
 The duration of benefits depends on the length of the employment period.)